juliadietlmeier/CF-OCT-segmentation/README.md

 [https://github.com/mazurowski-lab/finetune-SAM]

 ## Dataset
-The dataset can be dowloaded from the Open Science Framework (OSF)
+The open-source dataset can be dowloaded from the Open Science Framework (OSF)

 ## Citation
 Please cite our paper if you find our codes or paper helpful